 - 9.1.
-The Strategy Statement will guide the work of the South East LEP and its Executive Team, working with the Strategic Board, our working groups and the four federated areas.
-In this context, we will: - Continue to deliver our major c.£720 million programme of Local Growth Fund and European investment - ensuring that funding is invested efficiently and effectively in high quality projects and programmes, in line with our Assurance Framework - Focus our actions in line with the priorities set out in this Strategy Statement.
-The Action Plan set out in Annex A indicates what we will do over the next 12-18 months: this will be regularly updated alongside our Annual Report and Business Plan - Maintain a dialogue with Government on the issues that matter to the South East planning for the future of our successful Enterprise Zones, building the case for future infrastructure, economic growth and skills solutions and developing SELEP's role within the Greater South East economy
+The Strategy Statement will guide the work of the South East LEP and its Executive Team, working with the Strategic Board, our working groups and the four economic partnership areas.
+In this context, we will: - Continue to deliver our major c.£720 million programme of Local Growth Fund and European investment - ensuring that funding is invested efficiently and effectively in high quality projects and programmes, in line with our Assurance Framework - > Focus our actions in line with the priorities set out in this Strategy Statement.
+Our annual SELEP delivery plan indicates what we will do over the next 12-18 months: this will be regularly updated alongside our Annual Report and Business Plan - Maintain a dialogue with Government on the issues that matter to the South East - planning for the future of our successful Enterprise Zones, building the case for future infrastructure, economic growth and skills solutions and developing SELEP's role within the Greater South East economy